apaval26/AssetKeeper-v1.0.0-MVP/README.md

-# AssetKeeper v1.0.0 MVP
+This repository contains the Minimum Viable Product (MVP) for the AssetKeeper asset management system final‑year project.

-This repository contains  the Minimum Viable Product for the AssetKeeper asset management system final year project.
+1. Open the repository in GitHub Codespaces

-1. Open the repository in Codespaces
+Your supervisor can run the project directly in the cloud without installing anything locally.

-Your supervisor can do this directly from your repo:
+Open the GitHub repository

 Click Code

-Select Codespaces
+Select the Codespaces tab

-Click “Create codespace on main”
+Click Create codespace on main

 GitHub will automatically create a cloud development environment with: